7targets/7targets-docs/_posts/2021-07-15-Introduce-me.md

 ---
 date: 2021-07-23
-title: How to introduce salesperson to AI assistant
+title: How to introduce yourself (a salesperson) in a Lead<->Assistant communication
 #video_id: JC2yJnBXzLM
-description: This is about how we can introduce actual human salesperson to AI assistant.
+description: This is about how we can introduce a human salesperson in a conversation between Lead and AI assistant.
 type: How-to
 sidebar:
   - {id: step-1, text: Login to 7targets}